 - Place olives in the fridge for 1-2 days.
 Flavors develop as they sit.

-- Keeps well for weeks.
+- Keeps well for few weeks in the fridge.